presetslrdev/ElatoAI/README.md

 ## 🚀 Quick Start

 1. Ensure `DEV_MODE` is set to `True` in your frontend, and server environment variables and enabled in the `Config.h` file of your firmware.
-This will allow you to skip the device registration process and speed your way to testing the Realtime API AI chat.
+This will allow you to skip the device registration process and get you up and running with the Realtime API AI chat.

 2. Install [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started) and set up your Local Supabase Backend.
 From the root directory, run:
 ```bash